Designing textiles using Photoshop II

 - Advance textile learners may develop old designs applying new digital skills to old drawings, artwork or designs

-- Develop skills using Photoshop for pattern design and repeats
+- Understand Photoshop applications for pattern design and repeats

-- Create 6-8 final repeat patterns designs building a collection
+- Create six final repeat patterns designs applying new skills to design and drawings.

 What level is the course and do I need any particular skills?